-Several cats exposed to catnip may experience a sudden surge of crazy energy, followed by a euphoria that makes them want to go back for more.
-The cat-crazy ingredient is an essential oil found in catnip known as nepetalactone.
+Several cats exposed to catnip experience a sudden surge of crazy energy, followed by a euphoria that makes them want to return for more.
+Catnip makes cats go crazy because of the ingredient, nepetalactone, an essential oil.
 It essentially makes your cat “high.”
-All cat parents are familiar with the herb that makes their feline friends go crazy, and in this article, we explore the topic a little deeper to help you understand why your cat may love catnip.
+Most cat parents are familiar with the herb that makes their feline friends go crazy, and in this article, we’ll explore the topic a little deeper to help you understand why your cat may love catnip.

 What Is Catnip?

-Nepeta cataria, better known as catnip, is a common herb that is a part of the mint family.
+Nepeta cataria, better known as catnip, is a common herb in the mint family.
 This perennial herb has other uses besides bringing joy to cats, such as in teas and as a main ingredient in some bug sprays.
 The flowers have also been used to remedy coughs.
-It was originally native to Asia and Europe, but now it can be found growing wildly in all parts of the United States.
-It can be identified by its muted green foliage that is heart-shaped with pointed edges and thick fuzzy stems.
+It was originally native to Asia and Europe but now grows in all parts of the United States.
+It can be identified by its muted green foliage that is heart-shaped with pointed edges and thick, fuzzy stems.
 It is non-toxic and non-addictive.

 What Chemical in Catnip Makes Cats Go Crazy?

 Catnip contains an oil known as nepetalactone, which is responsible for the intoxicating effects it has on most felines.
 The nepetalactone is stored in microscopic bulbs that coat the plant’s leaves, stems, and pods.
 When a cat is exposed to catnip through chewing, rubbing up against it, or cat toys containing crushed catnip, the terpene-type chemical enters the cat’s nose or mouth and causes an emotional reaction.